chris-greening/spyrograph/_posts/2023-04-08-customizing-the-location-of-our-visualizations-using-python-and-spyrograph.md

 </p>

 ### Visualize the curve
-After creating the trochoid curve with the custom origin, you can visualize it using the trace method or create an animation using the animate method.
-The custom origin will be taken into account when drawing the pattern, and the fixed circle's center will be placed at the specified origin.
+After creating the trochoid curve with the custom origin, you can visualize it using the `trace` method.
+The custom `origin` will be taken into account when drawing the pattern, and the fixed circle's center will be placed at the specified origin.

-### Combine multiple shapes with different origins
+{% highlight python %}
-To create more complex designs or to position multiple trochoid curves relative to each other, you can customize the origins of each shape independently.
-This approach enables you to control the position of each pattern within the broader composition effectively.
+shape.trace(exit_on_click=True)

-Remember that customizing the origin can be a powerful tool when designing intricate patterns or aligning multiple shapes within a composition.
-Experimenting with different origin coordinates can lead to a wide variety of unique and visually appealing results
+{% endhighlight %}

 ---